learn-co-curriculum/dsc-tableau-worksheets/README.md

 # Tableau Worksheets

 ## Introduction
 Now that you have learned of the many features of Tableau, it is time to put that knowledge to work and create your first worksheet.
-To begin this lesson, you should have already downloaded and installed a version of Tableau Public (or Desktop if you chose).
+To begin this lesson, you should have already downloaded and installed a version of Tableau Public (or Desktop if you choose).
 You will follow the instructions in this lesson using your version of Tableau to create and publish a basic worksheet.

 ## Objectives
 You will be able to: